-The Center is a set of federally-funded college opportunity programs design to motivate and support students from disadvantaged backgrounds in their pursuit of a college degree.
+The Center is a set of federally-funded college opportunity programs designed to motivate and support students from disadvantaged backgrounds in their pursuit of a college degree.

-The Center serves targeted students who are low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to postbaccalaureate degree.
+The Center serves eligible participants who are low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to postbaccalaureate degree.

 The Center provides academic tutoring, personal counseling, mentoring, financial literacy & guidance, and other supports necessary for educational access, retention and graduation.
-We provide direct support services for students, and relevant national training for directors and their staff.
+We provide direct support services for students, as well as relevant national training for directors and their staff.

 An environment where every individual can fulfill his or her post-secondary educational objectives.